microsoft/playwright/docs/src/other-locators.md

 ## CSS locator

 :::note
-We recommend prioritzing [user-visible locators](./locators.md#quick-guide) like text or accessible role instead of using CSS that is tied to the implementation and could break when the page changes.
+We recommend prioritizing [user-visible locators](./locators.md#quick-guide) like text or accessible role instead of using CSS that is tied to the implementation and could break when the page changes.
 :::

 Playwright can locate an element by CSS selector.